-New York.
-He then briefly pointed out the leadto all Bavarian Methodists the rights of a distinct tion of the claims of the movement, will regret to from other bodies were welcomed to seats in Elders' ing features of the lesson.
-His address was admir- carnest appeal for more interest during the coming Church, including liberty to preach, to hold Sundaylearn of his serious illness.
-From the Witness we learn that ever since his removal to Montreal about a month ago the prospect of his recovery has grown a mont Rev. G. W. McDonald moved the adoption of the not been in vain.
-Homes have been opened to entered and prepared also to vigorously prosecute the Hon.
-D. L. Macpherson as Minister of the Iu- the inquiries addressed to it by the members of the it is not unfair to answer the old, old question Resolved, That there be a similar lesson next Mrs. C. T. Phillips moved the adoption of the Before 1870, at which time the churches of Hawapreached an interesting sermon from Psalm 90: 14. year.
-Perhaps if instead of the whole congregation report.
-She said: The late beloved missionary, Dr. ian Island became practically self-supporting, 81,-Livingstone, once remarked that "the cause of mis- 220,000 had been expended in missionary work in sions is the cause of Christ."
+At the close a large number took part.
+It was an formed a class, the remainder to be spectators. sions is the cause of Christ."
 She was glad to learn that field.
-The number of native members admitthat so much had been done during the past year. ted to communion as a result had been done during the past year. an expenditure of \$22.06 for each convert.
-How ted to communion as a result had been 55,300; or The time has passed for Christians to say they have | much successful evangelistic work does that amount nothing to do with Foreign Missions.
-The work of money, expended for church purposes, usually is a part of the work of the church at home.
+The number of native members admitted to communion as a result had been 55,300; or the cause of Christ."
+She was glad to learn that field.
+The number of native members admitted to communion as a result had been 55,300; or the cause of Christ."
+She was glad to learn that field.
+The number of native members admitted to communion as a result had been 55,300; or the cause of Christ."
+She was glad to learn that field.
+The number of native members admitted to communion as a result had been 55,300; or the cause of Christ." that so much had been done during the past year. ted to communion as a result had been done during the past year. an expenditure of \$22.06 for each convert.
+How an expenditure of \$22.06 for each convert.
+How are stated as the continent.... nothing to do with Foreign Missions.
+The work of money, expended for church purposes, usually California is shipping flags to Europe. ...
+The of beautiful engravings. is a part of the work of the church at home.
 In accomplish at home?
-How many American city Marquis of Lorne has shipped two buffaloes to his expressive language, of great sympathy, the speaker three hundred and sixty members annually to their described Sister Hooper's work and sacrifices.
-It communion roll? was a good speech....
-Miss Jane Weyman seconded the adoption of the report.
-In doing so she ex- fered much from persecution in the past year. pressed her pleasure at the good the Society had More than fifteen have been imprisoned in filthy been able to accomplish.
-God has helped us in the jails for several days and nights without food past, and He has promised to help us in the future.
-Some of them were carried a unstance of five miles in chains, returning home sick and sore Her heart was in the good work, and it was a de- with the chafing of their fetters.
+How many American city Marquis of Lorne has shipped two buffaloes to his expressive language, of great sympathy, the speaker churches, whose yearly expenses are \$8,000, add three hundred and sixty members annually to their mumps, are prevalent in Moneton.
+There are the adoption of the report.
+In doing so she ex- fered much from persecution in the past year. been able to accomplish.
+God has helped us in the jails for several days and nights without food pay pensions this year was \$86,575,000. past, and He has promised to help us in the future.
+Some or them were carried a distance of the five miles in chains, returning home sick and sore Her heart was in the good work, and it was a de- with the chafing of their fetters.
 In some cases light to engage in it.
 She was glad they had a mis- the imprisonment has been repeated.
 Several sionary in the field, and hoped they soon would members were seriously injured by stones thrown have another.
-She made a timely and excellent at them during a baptismal service at Derescke and one opposer beat out a sister's brains with an iron pitchfork.
+She made a timely and excellent at them during a baptismal service at Derescke; and one opposer beat out a sister's brains with an iron pitchfork.
 Two policemen forcibly carried The Treasurer, Sister Wm.
 Peters, presented her away the child of a Baptist family in order to have annual statement.
 The balance in hand at the it christened by a priest, and the parents were fined opening of the year was \$876; received during the ten shillings.
-In some places the houses of the year, \$772; total, \$1,548; expenditure, \$629; brethren have been nearly demolished and rendered uninhabitable.
-Taxation for the support of the State Church has also pressed heavily upon the Mrs. J. J. Barnes moved the adoption of the Hungarian brethren, and in some instances resul-
+In some places the houses of the Kentucky policeman remarked to a bishop that he brethren have been nearly demolished and rendered uninhabitable.
+Taxation for the support of the State Church has also pressed heavily upon the church "did not meddle with politics or religion.
+Mrs. J. J. Barnes moved the adoption of the Hungarian brethren, and in some instances resul-